This document explains what to do if you find a bug in the R project, or have a patch that you’d like to submit. It covers:

 This updates the code then creates a new file,

-patch.diff, that contains the changes between the latest version of R, and your alterations.
-And that’s a patch!
-Just attach that to the bug report you’re writing, note in the report that there’s an associated patch, and you’re done.
+Read the output and look for notes, warnings, and errors.
+Finally, attach the patch to the bug report you’re writing, note in the report that there’s an associated patch, and you’re done.

 In an ideal world you write an informative bug report (and maybe submit a patch), someone comes along promptly and fixes it, and everyone is happy.
 In the world we’ve got, the people maintaining R have a lot of responsibilities, and all of them are doing this work as volunteers.
 This means that, practically speaking, bugs may take a very long time to get fixed, accidentally get missed, or result in an unexpected or unpleasant outcome - not out of any maliciousness but simply because the people responsible for the software can get pretty stressed.